togashidm/Machine-Learning-ExerciseTracking/README.md

 A total of 36 raw data variables were then recorded.

-It was recorded also "fusion" variables obtained form the raw data variables:
+"Fusion" variables obtained from the raw data variables were also recorded:
 *   Three Rotational angles (roll, pitch, yaw) per location:
     -   3  x 4 (locations) = 12
 *   Total acceleration per location:
     -   1  x 4 (locations) = 4

-The data of accelerometer, magnetometer and gyroscope are "fused" by using a Direction Cosine Matrix (DCM) algorithm in the Razor IMU, that means a total of 16 "fused" variables are recorded.
-Furthermore, in some of "fused" variables, the following *descriptive statistics* variables ("stat") were recorded:
+The data froam accelerometer, magnetometer and gyroscope are "fused" by using a Direction Cosine Matrix (DCM) algorithm in the Razor IMU, that means a total of 16 "fused" variables are recorded.
+Furthermore, in some of the "fused" variables, the following *descriptive statistics* variables ("stat") were recorded:
 *   Max, Min, standard deviation(stddev), variance(var), average(avg) of rotational angles:
     -   5 x 12 = 60
 *   Amplitude of rotational angles (amplitude):